lpapailiou/fac/README.md

 ![input](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_input.png)

-If code is entered manually and the code ends with two newlines, the code will be processed dynamically while you are entering.
+If code is edited manually and the code ends with two newlines, the code will be processed dynamically while you are typing.

 #### Execution
 The secondary area is split up in multiple tabs.
 It will show the results of the processing of your code in